$P=W$ via $\mathcal{H}_2$: Introduction

-This and some other similarities with the situation of homologies of links gave us a hint that $\CH_2$ may act on $H^*(X)$.
-It is easy to check however, that $\CH_2$ does not have any non-zero finite-dimensional representation, so there is no hope that it acts directly on $H^*(X)$.
-It turns out, $\CH_2$ acts on the infinite-dimensional space $H^*(X)[x,y]$, where $x$ and $y$ are formal variables satisfying the natural commutation relations with $V_{m,n}$.
+It is expected by physicists (Lev Rozansky, private communication) that $\CH_2$ acts on many geometric invariants.
+For instance, in \cite{gorsky2021tautological}, in order to prove a Lefschetz property, certain operators acting on the so-called $y$-ified Khovanov-Rozansky homologies of links were constructed and it was speculated that these operations satisfy the relations of $\CH_2$.
+This and some other similarities with the situation of homologies of links gave us a hint that $\CH_2$ may act on $H^*(M)$.
+It is easy to check however, that $\CH_2$ does not have any non-zero finite-dimensional representation, so there is no hope that it acts directly on $H^*(M)$.
+Nevertheless, $\CH_2$ \textit{does} naturally act on the infinite-dimensional space $H^*(M)[x,y]$, where $x$ and $y$ are formal variables satisfying some natural commutation relations with $V_{m,n}$.

-Restricting to $H^*(X)$ we still obtain an action of interesting algebra, but the relations are much more cumbersome to write, see Proposition \ref{prop:rational reduced twice} and Corollary \ref{cor:rational}.